Taylor Swift Opens Up About Her Disordered Eating & How She Copes In Miss Americana

 “So this would cause me to go into a real shame, like, hate spiral [Swift pulls up a picture of herself on her phone].
 This.
 And like I caught myself yesterday start to do it, and I was like: Nope.
 We don’t do that anymore.
 We do not do that anymore… We’re changing the channel in our brain, and we’re not doing that anymore.
 That didn’t end us up in a good place.” - Taylor Swift

 Why it works: Self talk is very helpful, explains TJ Mocci, MFT, a certified eating disorder specialist who manages the eating disorder program for Kaiser Permanente in Oakland.
-“It’s almost a cognitive therapy approach to change behavior,” he says.
+“It’s almost a cognitive therapy approach to change behavior,” she says.
 “We encourage patients to come up with self-talk that works for them.”
 There are a few affirmations Mocci suggests that can help you focus on the future during negative moments: “Look how much better my life is now” or “Think about how miserable that person in the photo really was."

 Avoid upsetting media.